nus-cs2103-AY1920S1/duke/docs/README.md

 # DaDuke
 # User Guide

-Everything you need to know to run Duke on your computer.
+Everything you need to know to run DaDuke on your computer.

 ![UserInterface](./Ui.png)